Best Family Calendar Apps for Busy Parents (2026)

 Cons

-Google Calendar works well as a shared system, but it depends heavily on manual upkeep.
+Google Calendar works well as a shared system, but families often need additional workflows to keep it fully up to date.

 ---